-Industry veteran Russ Cofano is joining app-based brokerage Real as president and co-founder, the company announced on Monday.
+Industry veteran Russ Cofano is joining app-based brokerage Real as its president and co-founder, the company announced on Monday.

 “Real has been spending the last four years building a really, really significant piece of technology in its app, and it’s got an amazing team and a culture that I align with from CEO Tamir Poleg on down,” Cofano told Inman Monday, when reached by phone.